md-redwan-hossain/nestjs-starter/readme.md

 - After setting up TOTP with the data described above, you have to send the 30 second lived numeric token every time you do a login.

 - After the initial successful login, an email will be send with a verification code.
 Use that code to active your account by sending a POST request to the `verify` route.

+- If you do not have access to TOTP token, you can use one of the recovery codes in `2fa-recovery-code-login` route.
+Each used recovery code can not be used again since it will be removed from the database after successful use.
+Keep in mind, this route can only be used after activating TOTP in your account.